spatialos/UnrealGDK/README.md

 The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine fork and plugin with associated projects.
 It gives you the features of [SpatialOS](https://documentation.improbable.io/spatialos-overview/docs), within the familiar workflows and APIs of Unreal Engine.
 For more information, please see the GDK's [documentation website](https://documentation.improbable.io/gdk-for-unreal/docs).

-> Please be aware of the [maturity of different features of the GDK](https://documentation.improbable.io/gdk-for-unreal/docs/product-maturity-lifecycle), which will help you understand the feature-completeness, stability, performance, and support levels you can expect from the GDK.
-Please also see our [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support](https://documentation.improbable.io/gdk-for-unreal/docs/unreal-features-support) pages, and contact us via our forums, or on Discord.

 This is the repository for the GDK plugin, which includes the Starter Template (a blank starter project).

 In addition to the plugin, the GDK also includes: